-MVP-RD SUBJECT: 2023 Rule, as amended, Approved Jurisdictional Determination in Light of Sackett v.
+SUBJECT: 2023 Rule, as amended, Approved Jurisdictional Determination in Light of Sackett v.
 EPA, 143 S. Ct.
-1322 (2023), 2024-00287-HSR
+1322 (2023), 2024-01185-TJH

-6. SECTION 10 JURISDICTIONAL WATERS: Describe aquatic resources or other features within the review area determined to be jurisdictional in accordance with Section 10 of the Rivers and Harbors Act of 1899.
-Include the size of each aquatic resource or other feature within the review area and how it was determined to be jurisdictional in accordance with Section 10.

-- 7. SECTION 404 JURISDICTIONAL WATERS: Describe the aquatic resources within the review area that were found to meet the definition of waters of the United States in accordance with the 2023 Rule as amended, consistent with the Supreme Court's decision in Sackett.
+- 5. FLOWPATH FROM THE SUBJECT AQUATIC RESOURCES TO A TNW, THE TERRITORIAL SEAS, OR INTERSTATE WATER.
+[N/A.] - 6.
+SECTION 10 JURISDICTIONAL WATERS7: Describe aquatic resources or other features within the review area determined to be jurisdictional in accordance with Section 10 of the Rivers and Harbors Act of 1899.
+Include the size of each aquatic resource or other feature within the review area and how it was determined to be jurisdictional in accordance with Section 10.8 [N/A] - 7.
+SECTION 404 JURISDICTIONAL WATERS: Describe the aquatic resources within the review area that were found to meet the definition of waters of the United States in accordance with the 2023 Rule as amended, consistent with the Supreme Court's decision in Sackett.
 List each aquatic resource separately, by name, consistent with the naming convention used in section 1, above.
 Include a rationale for each aquatic resource, supporting that the aquatic resource meets the relevant category of "waters of the United States" in the 2023 Rule as amended.
 The rationale should also include a written description of, or reference to a map in the administrative record that shows, the lateral limits of jurisdiction for each aquatic resource, including how that limit was determined, and incorporate relevant references used.
-Include the size of each aquatic resource in acres or linear feet and attach and reference related figures as needed.

-- a.
-Traditional Navigable Waters (TNWs) (a)(1)(i): N/A

-- b.
-The Territorial Seas (a)(1)(ii): N/A

-- c.
-Interstate Waters (a)(1)(iii): N/A

-- d.
-Impoundments (a)(2): N/A

-- e.
-Tributaries (a)(3): N/A
+Include the size of each aquatic resource in acres or linear feet and attach and reference related figures as needed. - a.
+Traditional Navigable Waters (TNWs) (a)(1)(i): [N/A] - b.
+The Territorial Seas (a)(1)(ii): [N/A] - c.
+Interstate Waters (a)(1)(iii): [N/A] - d.
+Impoundments (a)(2): [N/A] - e.
+Tributaries (a)(3): [N/A]

-- f.
-Adjacent Wetlands (a)(4): N/A

-- g.
-Additional Waters (a)(5): N/A

-&lt;sup>5 33 CFR 329.9(a) A waterbody which was navigable in its natural or improved state, or which was susceptible of reasonable improvement (as discussed in § 329.8(b) of this part) retains its character as "navigable in law" even though it is not presently used for commerce, or is presently incapable of such use because of changed conditions or the presence of obstructions.
+7 33 CFR 329.9(a) A waterbody which was navigable in its natural or improved state, or which was susceptible of reasonable improvement (as discussed in § 329.8(b) of this part) retains its character as "navigable in law" even though it is not presently used for commerce, or is presently incapable of such use because of changed conditions or the presence of obstructions.

-&lt;sup>6 This MFR is not to be used to make a report of findings to support a determination that the water is a navigable water of the United States.
+8 This MFR is not to be used to make a report of findings to support a determination that the water is a navigable water of the United States.
 The district must follow the procedures outlined in 33 CFR part 329.14 to make a determination that water is a navigable water of the United States subject to Section 10 of the RHA.